samschloegel/qlab-scripts/README.md

 ### Target version bump by filename

-- You have a group audio cues, which act as stems for a piece of music.
+- You have a group of audio cues, which are stems for a piece of music.
 The filenames all end in "v03" or something like that.
 You just re-exported them all with "v04" but you don't want to manually re-target everything, because it's tedious and no one wants to hold for sound.
 Use this script instead!
 As long as you put all the "v04" files into the folder where the "v03" files live, this should save you time.

 ### Target version bump by folder